MATH-1700-WBP01

 - If the series of absolute values converges,

-that the original series converges?
+is it necessarily true that the original series converges?

 - The Ratio and Root Tests: